– by Elaine Collins, Registered Psychologist MAPS, BPS, PSI

 Cogntive Behavioural Therapy (CBT) is an evidence based approach to Adult ADHD

-In terms of the evidence for Cognitive Behavioural Therapy, it is possible to state that adults who were already receiving medication treatment but still experienced significant residual symptoms were compared to those who received CBT (Sprich et al., 2012).
-In this context, compared to continued treatment with medication alone (n = 15), adults receiving the CBT intervention (n = 16) achieved significant reductions in self-reported ADHD symptoms assessed by independent clinicians (Sprich et al., 2012).
+Cognitive Behavioural Therapy is a proven evidence-based method for Adult ADHD.
+Adults who were already receiving medication treatment but still experienced significant residual symptoms were compared to those who received CBT (Sprich et al., 2012).
+Compared to continued treatment with medication alone (n = 15), adults receiving the CBT intervention (n = 16) achieved significant reductions in self-reported ADHD symptoms assessed by independent clinicians (Sprich et al., 2012).
 Likewise, significant reductions were observed in self-reported and clinician-rated anxiety symptoms as well as clinician-rated depressive symptoms (Sprich et al., 2012).

 In conclusion, cognitive behavioural therapy has proven to be an effective intervention in the treatment of Attention Deficit Hyperactivity Disorder in adults, with the understanding that studies have consistently shown that CBT can help adults with ADHD improve their ability to manage their symptoms, improve their daily functioning, and reduce the interference of the disorder in their lives.